 When the individual comes into our alcohol and drug rehab center, a large part of the process is to treat them for their codependency problems.
 This is done with therapy programs.
 Each resident benefits from having a primary counselor who helps them on with one-on-one therapies.
 These therapies address their behaviors and provide methods for rehabilitating and changing these behaviors.

-Since the alcoholic/addict isn't the only one struggling with these behaviors, a family program is part of alcohol and drug rehab treatment
+Since the alcoholic/addict isn't the only one struggling with these behaviors, a family program is part of alcohol treatment

 at Cirque Lodge.
 Family Week is designed to help families address the drama of codependency within the home.
 Workshops are provided to raise awareness on these behaviors and how to avoid enabling.
 Therapies are provided on a family level to help remove the fears within the home and begin the process of healing and love.

-People can revert back into the behaviors of codependency throughout the recovery process.
+People can revert back into the behaviors of a codependenct relationship throughout the recovery process.
 The real solution is to make sure that it doesn't thrive.
 The fear that comes from this type of behavior must be short lived, and the focus of love and a higher power must continually exist.
-At Cirque Lodge, we strive to make every alcoholic/addict, as well as their families aware of the dangers of codependency.
+We strive to make every alcoholic/addict, as well as their families aware of the dangers of codependency.
 This is done with a caring environment filled with love and support.
 This can help to restore the responsibility and accountability needed for long term sobriety.

 If someone you love is struggling with alcoholism or drug addiction, Cirque Lodge can help.
-We offer an effective and caring treatment program in a world class drug rehab center.
+We offer an effective and caring treatment plan in a world class rehab center.
 For individuals with co-occurring disorders and problems, one can benefit from an effective dual diagnosis

 Learn More About: